ZKCamp/aleo-course/README.md

 <details>
 <summary><b>&nbsp;Lecture 7 - Building a ZK App on Aleo</b></summary>
 <br/>
+To develop private and decentralized applications on Aleo, you need more than just knowledge of the Leo programming language.
+In this lecture, you will be guided through the process of setting up a project, using SnarkOS CLI for deploying programs locally and on the Aleo testnet by building a private application from scratch.
+By the end of this lecture, you will be equipped with the necessary skills to write and deploy programs on Aleo.
 <br/>
 <li><a href = "https://drive.google.com/file/d/1Oo5zYddYOTuAEu4KOxkXmTacRTYkSmxC/view?usp=sharing">Recording</a></li>
 <li><a href = "https://drive.google.com/file/d/1yqESYb5QlUI4i25JcdthQXAmHfoWnTXu/view?usp=sharing">Slides</a></li>